mityax/decsync-docker/README.md

 You can then just connect to the local CalDav server using this url: [http://localhost:5232](http://localhost:5232)

-When asked for credentials, just enter something random – the server accepts everything as per the defaul configuration, which is fine as long is it is only exposed on the local network.
+When asked for credentials, just enter something random – the server accepts everything as per the defaul configuration, which is fine as long is it is only exposed locally.

 ### Setting up Automatic Updates (optional)
 To keep the container automatically up to date (using watchtower), use:

 ```bash
 docker run -d \
     --name watchtower-decsync \